 - 1. Focus Area Courses that allow a student to pursue a topic in-depth as a member of a small group stressing the development of ideas in the chosen discipline, with the option of additional independent study. - 2.
 General Studies Classes that emphasize inquiry, service-learning, community leadership, and resolution development. - 3.
-Governor's Scholars Seminar Personal development seminars that stress concerns and problems faced by students, including such subjects as values clarification, career choice, and interpersonal relationships.
+Governor's Scholars Leadership Seminar Seminar designed to develop scholars' leadership skills, focusing on topics such as values exploration, interpersonal communication, college/career choices, and the ways scholars can contribute to their home communities.